capnrefsmmat/ipbLatex/README.markdown

 - As many LaTeX packages as you want to use

-There is experimental support for PGF, but it is not enabled and incomplete, so you’d have to finish it yourself.
+There is experimental support for PGF, but it is not enabled and incomplete, so you'd have to finish it yourself.
 (Patches accepted!)

 Requirements
 ------------

-Stolen from Dave’s vbLatex documentation:
+Stolen from Dave's vbLatex documentation:

 - A working distribution of LaTeX.
-This kind of goes without saying – if you’re using Linux, look into the TeXlive distribution.
+This kind of goes without saying; if you're using Linux, look into the TeXlive distribution.
 - You absolutely must have a copy of dvipng installed.
 This plugin will not work without it.